antuelle78/awx-install-on-k3s/README.md

-# 🚀 AWX on k3s: Your One-Stop Ansible Automation Hub
+# 🚀 AWXai on k3s: AI-Maintained Ansible Automation Hub

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![YouTube Demo](https://img.shields.io/badge/YouTube-Demo-red)](https://youtu.be/pNHh6Ic-64E)

-Deploy a full-featured AWX instance on a lightweight k3s Kubernetes cluster with this automated Ansible playbook.
-This project simplifies the setup of a powerful automation environment on a single node, perfect for development, testing, or small to medium-sized production workloads.
+Deploy a full-featured **AWXai** instance on a lightweight k3s Kubernetes cluster with this automated Ansible playbook.
+AWXai is an AI-maintained fork of AWX with enhanced features for modern automation workflows.

-This role is based on the great work of [@kurokobo](https://github.com/kurokobo) and his [awx-on-k3s](https://github.com/kurokobo/awx-on-k3s) repository.
+This role is based on the great work of [@kurokobo](https://github.com/kurokobo) and his [awx-on-k3s](https://github.com/kurokobo/awx-on-k3s) repository, modified to deploy AWXai instead of standard AWX.

-> **Note:** This role is optimized for **AWX version 24.6.1** and **awx-operator 2.19.1**.
+> **Note:** This role is optimized for **AWXai 25.0.1** and **awx-operator 2.19.1**.

 ---

 ## ✨ Features

-*   **Automated Deployment:** Sets up a single-node k3s cluster and deploys AWX with a single command.
+*   **Automated Deployment:** Sets up a single-node k3s cluster and deploys AWXai with a single command.
+*   **AI-Maintained AWX:** Deploys the enhanced AWXai fork with additional features and improvements.
 *   **Lightweight & Efficient:** Uses k3s for a minimal Kubernetes footprint.
 *   **SSL Ready:** Includes a playbook for deploying with a valid Let's Encrypt certificate using cert-manager and Cloudflare.
-*   **Backup & Restore:** Comes with playbooks to easily back up and restore your AWX instance.
+*   **Backup & Restore:** Comes with playbooks to easily back up and restore your AWXai instance.
 *   **Flexible Configuration:** Easily customize your deployment with a comprehensive set of Ansible variables.
 *   **Ansible Navigator Support:** Includes a configuration for a seamless experience with `ansible-navigator`.